AryanShah30/chess/README.md

 If you encounter any issues:

-1. Refresh the page first (as this is a frontend-only application)
+1. Refresh the Page: Since this is a frontend-only application, a refresh might resolve minor glitches.
-2. If the issue persists, please open an issue on GitHub with:
-   - A description of the problem
-   - Steps to reproduce
-   - Expected vs actual behavior
+2. Submit an Issue: Provide a detailed description, steps to reproduce the problem, and the expected versus actual behavior.
+3. Report via the Web App: Alternatively, you can directly report bugs using the 'Report Bugs' button within the web app for a quick and seamless submission.

 ## License